daviddarkins-accenture/lotr/docs/medium_article_2.md

 - Related Lists can display engagement data on Account pages
 - AI agents can reason over both identity and activity

-In the final article, we'll look at what happens when this data leaves Data Cloud and enters CRM — and why that's where the real value appears.
+In the final article, we'll look at what happens when this data leaves Data 360 and enters CRM — and why that's where the real value appears.

 ---